Ivy that grew spontaneously in Olivier Arcelus's garden from a local ivy.

 • Foliage stage: juvenile

-• Species origin: Europe, from Spain to Norway, but little on the Atlantic coast.
+• Origin of the species: Europe, from Spain to Norway, but little on the Atlantic coast.

 • Origin of cultivar: selected by Olivier Arcelus